dlang-tour/english/gems/unicode.md

 an encoding scheme wasn't supported at all, making viewing the text on that computer impossible.

-For more info on Unicode and the technical details, check the Wikipedia article on Unicode in the "In-Depth" section.
+For more information on Unicode and the technical details, see the Wikipedia article on Unicode in the "In-Depth" section.

 ## How

-Unicode has fixed most of those problems and is supported on every modern machine.
-D learns from the mistakes of older languages, as such **all** strings in D are Unicode strings, whereas strings in languages such as C and C++ are just arrays of bytes.
+Unicode has solved most of those problems and is supported on every modern machine.
+In D,
+**all** strings are Unicode strings, whereas strings in languages such as C and C++ are just arrays of bytes.

-In D, `string`, `wstring`, and `dstring` are UTF-8, UTF-16, and UTF-32 encoded strings respectively.
+The types `string`, `wstring`, and `dstring` are UTF-8, UTF-16, and UTF-32 encoded strings respectively.
 Their character types are `char`, `wchar`, and `dchar`.

-According to the spec, it is an error to store non-Unicode data in the D string types; expect your program to fail in different ways if your string is encoded improperly.
+According to the specification, it is an error to store non-Unicode data in the D string types; expect your program to fail in different ways if your string is improperly encoded.

-In order to store other string encodings, or to obtain C/C++ behavior, you can use `ubyte[]` or `char*`.
+In order to store other string encodings, or to obtain C/C++ behavior, you can use raw bytes with types `ubyte[]` or `char*`.

 ## Strings in Range Algorithms

 *Reading the* [*gem on range algorithms*](gems/range-algorithms) *is suggested for this section.*

-There are some important caveats to keep in mind with Unicode in D.
+There are some important caveats to keep in mind when working with Unicode in D.

-First, as a convenience feature, when iterating over a string using the range functions, Phobos will encode the elements of `string`s and `wstring`s into UTF-32 code-points as each item.
+First, as a convenience, when iterating over a string using the range functions, each element of
+`string`s and `wstring`s is converted into a UTF-32 code-point as each item.
 This practice, known as **auto decoding**, means that

 ```